10 types of people or things you probably didn’t know exist in Africa

 Li Qihua/Xinhua /Landov

-- Chinatowns– South Africa, Madagscar, Angola, Mauritus, Kenya, Nigeria
+- Chinatowns and Asian influence– South Africa, Madagscar, Angola, Mauritus, Kenya, Nigeria,etc

-Coastal African countries such as South Africa, Madagascar, and Mauritius were the main receiving points of Chinese immigrants from the 1890s to the early part of the 20th century.
-The early Chinese arrived to labour in the Transvaal gold mines of South Africa and on the Tananrive Tamatave railway of Madagascar.
-This was the first wave of Chinese people to the African continent.
-For
+The first real wave of Chinese immigrants came to the southern African countries of South Africa, Madagascar, and Mauritius from the 1890s to the early part of the 20th century.
+The early Chinese arrived to work in the gold mines of South Africa and on the Tananrive Tamatave railway of Madagascar, and as contract workers in Mauritius and Seychelles.
+These groups would establish the first Chinatowns in Africa, particularly in cities like Johannesburg (the largest), Port Louis, and Antananarivo.
+(19 )

 Photo by: english.cntv.cn